 - (ii) In a limited assurance engagement, the conclusion shall be expressed in a form that conveys whether, based on the procedures performed and evidence obtained, a matter(s) has come to the practitioner's attention to cause the practitioner to believe that the GHG statement is not prepared, in all material respects, in accordance with the applicable criteria. - (iii) When the practitioner expresses a modified conclusion, the assurance report shall contain: - a.
 A section that provides a description of the matter(s) giving rise to the modification; and - b.
 A section that contains the practitioner's modified conclusion. - (m) The practitioner's signature.
 (Ref: Para.
 A145) - (n) The date of the assurance report.
-The assurance report shall be dated no earlier than the date on which the practitioner has obtained the evidence on which the practitioner's conclusion is based, including evidence that those with the recognized authority have asserted that they have taken responsibility for the GHG statement. - (o) The location in the jurisdiction where the practitioner practices.
+The assurance report shall be dated no earlier than the date on which: - (i) The practitioner has obtained the evidence on which the practitioner's conclusion is based, including evidence that those with the recognized authority have asserted that they have taken responsibility for the GHG statement; and - (ii) When an engagement quality review is required in accordance with HKSQM 1 or the firm's policies or procedures, the engagement quality review is complete. - (o) The location in the jurisdiction where the practitioner practices.